pokt-network/poktroll/delete_me_later/presentation.md

   - Reasoning why we got so many providers: https://rpclist.com/
   - Provides: - API Keys - Dashboards - Bells & Whistles - Team Management - Rate Limiting

+TODO:

+- Show a big circle with write relays (containing Tx)
+- Show a small circle showing writes (containing a query)

 Speaker Notes:

 - But when you're starting to build something, you usually want to read